Basjohn/SHITTY-PiP-QUICKSWAP/README.md

 - * Super sexy settings menu.
 YES THIS IS A FEATURE.
 Designed to look like an app that never should have worked, you have a clean, themed, multiple route interface for whatever the hell you'll use this for.
 With full feature context menus built into every overlay and the system tray.
 Subsettings (The Settings *inside* SETTINGS!) give live opacity, hot key, fps control and sorting algorithm.

-#There's also a fairly easy to find easter egg that makes me cling to the days I was not entirely. a rotting bag of flesh.
+#There's also a fairly easy to find easter egg that makes me cling to the days I was not entirely a rotting bag of flesh.

    ```
 ## Usage